kpeu3i/fielder/README.md

   * Extracting embedded struct fields are supported
   * Fields excluding is supported
   * Different formats of generated field values are supported (camel, pascal, snake)
+  * Template which is used to generate the code can be overridden

 ## Installation